lit/lit.dev/packages/lit-dev-content/site/guide/composition/overview.md

   order: 1
 ---

-There are several strategies you can use to factor Lit code into reusable modules:
+There are several strategies you can use to make your Lit code reusable:

 *   Composition
 *   Directives